 - Enhanced Posture and Body Alignment: Poor posture can exacerbate TMJ issues.
 Our therapists guide you in improving your posture, which can reduce strain on the jaw joint and prevent further discomfort.

-Through a customized TMJ treatment plan in Stone Meadows, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.
+Axes Physical Therapy provides a personalized TMJ treatment plan in Stone Meadows, MO, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.

 Get Started with TMJ Treatment in Stone Meadows, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
 Our personalized, patient-centered approach to TMJ treatment in Stone Meadows, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
 Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.

 Start your journey toward lasting relief today.
 Reach out by contacting us online, booking an appointment, or calling (636) 493-8642 to find out how we can support your journey back to comfort and confidence.
 We’re excited to help guide you toward recovery.